inferno-framework/inferno-framework.github.io/docs/getting-started/index.md

 # Getting Started Creating a Test Kit
 This page shows you how to create a Test Kit from scratch.
 We recommend using the [Inferno Template](https://github.com/inferno-framework/inferno-template) repository as a starting point, since it includes everything you'll need to get started.
+You may also [create a new Test Kit](/docs/getting-started/inferno-cli.html#creating-a-new-test-kit) using the Inferno Command Line Interface (CLI).

 We encourage beginners to visit the
 [Test Kit Authoring Tutorial](https://github.com/inferno-training/inferno-tutorial/wiki)